Undergraduate Admissions

 Filing Period Duration

-Each non-impacted university accepts applications until capacities are reached.
-Many universityes limit undergraduate admission in an enrollment category due to overall enrollment limits.
-If applying after the initial filing period, consult the university admissions office for current information.
+Each non-impacted campus accepts applications until capacities are reached.
+Many campuses limit undergraduate admission in an enrollment category due to overall enrollment limits.
+If applying after the initial filing period, consult the campus admissions office for current information.

 Application Acknowledgment

-On-time applicants may expect to receive an acknowledgment from the universityes to which they have applied within two to four weeks of filing the application.
-The notice may also include a request that applicants submit additional records necessary to evaluate academic qualifications.
+On-time applicants may expect to receive an e-mail acknowledgement from the universities to which they have applied within two to four weeks of filing the application.
+The notice may include a request that applicants submit additional records necessary to evaluate academic qualifications.
 Applicants may be assured of admission if the evaluation of relevant qualifications indicates that applicants meet CSU admission requirements, and in the case of admission impaction, supplemental criteria for admission to an impacted program.
 Unless specific written approval/confirmation is received, an offer of admission is not transferable to another term or to another university.

 Transcript and Test Score Requirements (Note: For Fall 2021 and Fall 2022 admission, test score requirements have been suspended)